dyangcht/weblogic-operator-tutorial/tutorials/setup.kube.dashboard.md

 To config the Kubernetes Dashboard for controlling Kubernetes clusters the following steps need to be completed:

 - a provisioned Oracle Container Engine for Kubernetes (OKE) cluster
-- a provisioned Developer Compute VM on OCI
+- an Oracle Cloud Shell
 - a configured **kubectl** command-line tool
 - a PuTTY session